 (b.) an arts minor in a different area of study (24 points)

-(e.)
-54 points of electives (up to 48 points can be from another faculty).
-Note: psychology can be taken within the 48 points of electives but cannot be used as an arts minor or first-year sequence
+(d.)
+66 points of electives (up to 48 points can be from another faculty).
+Note: psychology can be taken within the 48 points of electives but cannot be used as an arts minor.

-Students are able to undertake a maximum of 48 points by off-campus distributed learning/flexible delivery (except at Monash South Africa).
+Students are able to undertake a maximum of 48 points by off-campus distributed learning/flexible delivery.

 Bachelor of Arts (Global)